How One Man Lost Over 180 Pounds In Less Than A Year Through Nothing But Healthier Life Choices

-According to Today, 35-year-old Dara Sarshuri of Vonore, Tennessee grew up surrounded by food.
-With a mother from the deep south and a father who was a Persian immigrant, he got to experience a variety of different comfort foods.
+According to Today, 35-year-old Dara Sarshuri of Vonore, Tennessee, grew up surrounded by food.
+With a mother from the deep South and a father who was a Persian immigrant, he got to experience a variety of different comfort foods.
 For him, food was what brought the family together and it was the center of every gathering.
 His mother’s specialty was fried food and as a little boy he grew up being told he needed to finish everything on his plate.
-Because he played sports in his youth, the over eating didn’t seem to be a problem.
+Because he played sports in his youth, the overeating didn’t seem to be a problem.
 He knew he was husky but his poor health was not evident by his appearance.

-However, like is the case with many people, Sarshuri’s level of physical activity decreased as he aged and got busier.
+However, like in the case with many people, Sarshuri’s level of physical activity decreased as he aged and got busier.
 He began working full time at a position that didn’t allow him to get much exercise and he soon began steadily putting on the pounds.
 “The older I got, the less active I got,” he said.
 “My choices got worse and worse and I was putting on more weight.”

 Vonore Elementary first-grade teacher Dara Sarshuri lost 180 pounds in a year.
 No surgery.
 No pills.
 Nothing other than his raw willpower.